 Laws from the Past

 It’s important to stay up-to-date on the law as a gun owner.
-The state of Oregon’s gun regulations have not remained static over the years.
+The state of Oregon’s gun regulations changed drastically over the years.
 Common knowledge or information that you learned in the past is not necessarily going to remain relevant.

 For example, a 2015 law made it mandatory for a background check to occur before the sale of a firearm, even between two private individuals.
 Another significant change occurred more recently.
 In 2018 the law that allows reduction of certain felonies to misdemeanors was changed in a way that makes it unclear whether people who serve a prison sentence can ever reduce their felony to a misdemeanor.
 It was also only a few years ago that Oregon made misdemeanors involving domestic violence a disqualifying factor for firearm purchases.
 The status of firearm rights for those with any kind of protective order against them has also changed significantly in recent years.
 Talking to a lawyer is important if any of these situations may apply to you.